New Balance Minimus Trail 10v1 Review

 |Best For (running, hiking, etc.)||Running, hiking||Running, gym||Gym, running||Running, hiking||Running, gym|

 After a few flawed attempts at improving on their original design, New Balance engineers clearly decided that if it "ain't broke, don't fix it."
 The manufacturer's site states that "the original fit and feel of the Minimus Trail 10 is back," and we couldn't be more excited.
 A durable mesh construction, supported by an ACTEVA midsole and multi-directional Vibram outsole lets you tackle rugged trails at an FKT pace without fear.

 Minimalist trail crusher?
 Absolutely.
 Uncompromising barefoot-integrity?
 Not quite.
-With a construction that is slightly more forgiving than a true barefoot shoe, we believe that the Minimus 10v1 is a perfect introductory shoe to the world of minimalist running.
-There are two main characteristics that simply do not allow us to label the Minimus 10v1 as a "barefoot shoe."
+With a construction that is slightly more forgiving than a true barefoot shoe, we believe that the Trail 10v1 is a perfect introductory shoe to the world of minimalist running.
+There are two main characteristics that simply do not allow us to label this as a "barefoot shoe."
 The first — and maybe most important to the die-hard barefoot crowd — is that this shoe is not zero-drop.
-A 4mm heel-to-toe drop is still much, much less than anything you might find in a conventional trail runner, so this shoe will undoubtedly feel quite flat for most.
+That said, a 4mm heel-to-toe drop is still much, much less than anything you might find in a conventional trail runner, so this shoe will undoubtedly feel quite flat for most.

 Despite these flaws, we still award this shoe some points when it comes to barefoot accuracy.
 There is no included arch support or extra bells and whistles of any kind, and the majority mesh-upper is incredibly breathable.
 Overall, the Minimus 10v1 maintains a simple, lightweight structure that will appeal to anyone looking to strike out on longer-distance trail runs.